stryker-mutator/stryker-dashboard/CONTRIBUTING.md

 If you are still not sure where to start or if you need help implementing anything, please reach out to us on [Slack](https://join.slack.com/t/stryker-mutator/shared_invite/enQtOTUyMTYyNTg1NDQ0LTU4ODNmZDlmN2I3MmEyMTVhYjZlYmJkOThlNTY3NTM1M2QxYmM5YTM3ODQxYmJjY2YyYzllM2RkMmM1NjNjZjM) or simply comment on the issue that you would like to work on.

+## Releasing

+To release a new version of the Stryker Dashboard, please follow these steps:

+- Set your `GH_TOKEN` environment variable to a GitHub token that has access to the repository.
+You can use the github CLI: `export GH_TOKEN=$(gh auth token)`
+- Run `npx lerna version`, check the changes and confirm the version bump.
+This will create a new version and push the changes to the repository.
+- This will trigger a GitHub action that will publish and deploy the new version of the Stryker Dashboard.

 ## Community

 Do you want to help?
 Great!
 These are a few things you can do: